Digital signature forgery

 In a cryptographic digital signature or MAC system, digital signature forgery is the ability to create a pair consisting of a message, $m$, and a signature (or MAC), $\sigma$, that is valid for $m$, but has not been created in the past by the legitimate signer.
 There are different types of forgery.

 To each of these types, security definitions can be associated.
 A signature scheme is secure by a specific definition if no forgery of the associated type is possible.

 Types

 The following definitions are ordered from lowest to highest achieved security, in other words, from most powerful to the weakest attack.
-The definitions form a hierarchy, meaning that an attacker able to do mount a specific attack can execute all the attacks further down the list.
+The definitions form a hierarchy, meaning that an attacker able to mount a specific attack can execute all the attacks further down the list.
 Likewise, a scheme that reaches a certain security goal also reaches all prior ones.

 Total break

-More general than the following attacks, there is also a total break: when adversary can recover the private information and keys used by the signer, they can create any possible signature on any message.
+More general than the following attacks, there is also a total break: when an adversary can recover the private information and keys used by the signer, they can create any possible signature on any message.